omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map with timeline](../modules/modulesfiles/Mapping_timelinePublic1.png)

-The Mapping module adds several metadata fields to each item, a "Mapping" tab to item editing, and several batch-editing options for items.
-It also adds:
+The Mapping module adds:

+- several metadata fields to each item, on a "Mapping" tab to item editing,
+- batch-editing options for items
 - optional location-based search fields to the advanced search pages on the admin and public interfaces, controlled on a site-by-site basis by [Site Settings](../sites/site_settings.md#settings)
 - three page blocks to [Site Pages](../sites/site_pages.md) that can display maps and timelines for browsing: "Map by query", "Map by attachments", and "Map by groups"
 - a "Map Browse" page for each site, found in the [Site Navigation settings](../sites/site_navigation.md)